quasarframework/quasar-framework.org/source/guide/app-vuex-store.md

 ```
 It will create a folder in `/src/store` named by "store_name" from the command above.
 It will contain all the boilerplate that you need.

 Let's say that you want to create a "showcase" Vuex Module.
 You issue `$ quasar new store showcase`.
-You then notice the newly created `/src/store/showcase` folder which holds the following files:
+You then notice the newly created `/src/store/showcase` folder, which holds the following files:

 ```bash
 .